fairandsmart/right-consent/_archives/_docs/103-discover-api-guide.md

 ### Define a Consent Context

 In order to create a consent transaction, we have to send a **Consent Context** (subject, layout and configuration) to the API.
-The context can be designed using the **backoffice form designer** and then adapted to your integration use case ; if you are familiar with its format, you can also generate one from scratch.
+The context can be designed using the **backoffice form designer** and then adapted to your integration use case; if you are familiar with its format, you can also generate one from scratch.

 Here is the simpliest Consent Context possible with a full default configuration.